gravitational/teleport/docs/4.2/production.md

 ```

 !!! warning "Warning":
-    If a CA pin not provided, Teleport node will join a cluster but it will
+    If a CA pin is not provided, Teleport node will join a cluster but it will
-    print a `WARN` message (warning) into it's standard error output.
+    print a `WARN` message (warning) into its standard error output.

 !!! warning "Warning":
     The CA pin becomes invalid if a Teleport administrator performs the CA